BEST MISSISSIPPI POT ROAST

 STEP 4

-Now cover the slow cooker and set on low heat for 6 to 8 hours.
-When ready, rip up the meat, mixing with the sauce in the slow cooker.
-Serve and enjoy.
+Cover the slow cooker and set it on low heat for 6 to 8 hours.
+Once ready, shred the meat and mix it with the sauce in the slow cooker.
+Serve and enjoy your delicious slow-cooked chuck roast!